rfo909/RForth/ForthTutorial.md

 Naming
 ------
-Words in Forth do not need to follow classic "identifier" syntax.
+Word names in Forth do not need to follow classic "identifier" syntax.
 They can consist of any sequence of letters, apart from whitespace, and apart from looking like numbers.
 Special characters are frequently used in traditional Forth, such as